jerryjappinen/bellevue-v1/NOTES.md

 ### Next steps

-- Add web font webpack loader
+- Add web font webpack loader or other type of support
+- Respect the imports in SCSS
 - Persistent global state
 	- Just store in localstorage or something
 	- What about Vuex modules?